-This category includes fees for fiscal 2018 and fiscal 2017 services related to tax compliance and planning.
+This category includes fees for fiscal 2018 services related to tax compliance and planning.
+There were no tax-related fees for fiscal 2019.

-There were no other fees paid to PwC for fiscal 2018 or fiscal 2017.
+There were no other fees paid to PwC for fiscal 2019 or fiscal 2018.

 Audit Committee Policy on Pre-Approval of Services of Independent Accountants